gabriel-duarte154/memory_game/README.md

 # Memory Game

-A memory game build with React and CSS.
+A memory game based on the Pokemon game.

+Build with React and Vite.

+Gols:
+ - Improve general skills in React
+ - Use Hooks
+ - Dynamic UI